singulargarden/firebase-scheduler/README.md

 Works for only-once function for now, should be easy to turn this into a cron-job if you need it, reach out to us!

+## Current Limitations

+There's no correct acquire / release operation when the cron job starts, so you may miss jobs until the next cron call and multiple cron overlapping might trigger the same query twice.

+This would be fixed by having each cron lock its time range, then listen for firebase events instead of listing once at the start of the query.
+Use firebase `onDisconnect` operation to deal with errors.